posted by Jennie on Nov 29

 But of course, I had to be discreet about my concern, even as we discussed his 9-page Sunday School activity/quiz over dinner.
 As much as I would like to jump right down to asking him why his prayer request was “have lots of money,” we went slowly from the first page to the last (where he wrote his prayer request).

 Jed knows this verse by heart.
-Aside from our homeschool curriculum (School of Tomorrow) incorporating these verses in the lessons, we refer to this verse every so often to remind him that “there’s time for everything,” when needed.
+Aside from our homeschool curriculum (School of Tomorrow) incorporating Bible verse like this in the lessons, we refer to this every so often to remind him that “there’s time for everything,” when needed.

 Jed said that Teacher Robi had them write the books of the Old Testament and his friend Cheska shared with him her Bible because he forgot his.
 Jed has memorized the Books of the New Testament.
 I was surprised when he recited them in order one day when we were having this leaders meeting in church last year.
 Apparently, Lola Lynn (my mom), taught him a song that allowed him to memorize the chronological order of the books of the New Testament.
 Thanks, Mama!